Greece Moments Greece Moments

 Empty beaches in June

-Until mid-July it is usually still pleasantly quiet on Astypalea before the Greeks arrive at the end of July and spend their summer holidays here.
-So it is only really crowded in Astypalea in August.
+Until mid-July it is usually still pleasantly quiet on Astypalea, before the Greeks arrive at the end of July to spend their summer holidays here.
+So it only really gets crowded on Astypalea in August.

-Off beginning of September peace returns to the island.
-Most facilities are still open until mid-September and boat tours are still being conducted.
+From the beginning of September peace returns to the island.
+Most facilities are still open until mid-September and boat tours are still running.
 From mid-September, however, the first restaurants slowly begin to close.

 Kastro von Astypalea Chora Festung